apohllo/nlp/4-multiword.md

 ## Tasks

-1. Use SpaCy [tokenizer API](https://spacy.io/api/tokenizer) to tokenize the text from the law corpus.
+1. Use SpaCy [tokenizer API](https://spacy.io/api/tokenizer) to tokenize the text from the PiQA corpus.
 1. Compute **bigram** counts of downcased tokens.
 Given the sentence: "The quick brown fox jumps over the lazy dog.", the bigram counts are as follows:
    1. "the quick": 1